 Toward the end of each year, many Americans give more than thanks and gifts.

-As you’re likely aware, the six-or-so winter weeks between Giving Tuesday (the Tuesday after Thanksgiving) and the start of the New Year is when one third of annual giving takes place.
-Despite a fairly disastrous news year in 2017, donors remained energized, and gave even more generously this past “giving season” than the one before.
+The six-or-so winter weeks between Giving Tuesday (the Tuesday after Thanksgiving) and the start of the New Year is when one third of annual giving takes place.

-That’s great news, but it does beg the question: what happens once that holiday rush is done?
-How can people and organizations trying to better their communities still fundraise effectively once giving season is over and it’s just plain old boring winter for the next few months?
+That’s great news, but it does beg the question: how do you fundraise in winter when the holiday rush is over?
+After all, even for the most committed winter fans, come January and February the cold and grey days inevitably start to drag on.
+How can people and organizations trying to better their communities still build enthusiasm and fundraise effectively once giving season is over, and it’s just plain old winter?
 (Or maybe for you it begs the question: “I started this project, but now I’m wondering if the timing is all wrong.
 Help!”)

-Continue reading Winter fundraising: How to get attention & dollars for your project after the holiday rush
+Continue reading Fundraising in winter: How to get attention & dollars for your community project after the holidays